lemonadern/parsture/README.md

 parsture provides the following features:

-- **Rule name search**: Search for rule names using substring matching or regular expressions
+- **Rule search**: Search for rules by matching patterns in rule names (left-hand side) and/or rule bodies (right-hand side) using substring matching or regular expressions
 - **Rule structure display**: List right-hand side alternatives for a specified rule

 ## Usage

 parsture uses a subcommand-based interface.

-### Search for rule names (`search`)
+### Search for rules (`search`)

-Search for rule names.
-By default, substring matching is used.
-Use the `--regex` option for regular expression matching.
+Search for rules by matching patterns in rule names and/or rule bodies.
+By default, searches both left-hand side (rule names) and right-hand side (rule bodies).
+Use substring matching by default, or the `--regex` option for regular expression matching.

 ```bash
 parsture search [OPTIONS] <PATTERN>